 Limit Maximum Temperature

-In the same way that an ice cube keeps a glass of water at 32° Fahrenheit, AllCell’s PCM composite limits the maximum temperature of the battery pack to the melting point of the PCM.
-As the battery pack heats up, once the temperature reaches the melting point of the PCM, all additional thermal energy is absorbed by the melting process rather than continuing to raise the temperature.
+In the same way that an ice cube keeps a glass of water at 32° Fahrenheit, AllCell’s PCC material limits the maximum temperature of the battery pack to the melting point of the wax within the PCC.
+As the battery pack heats up, once the temperature reaches the melting point of the wax, all additional thermal energy is absorbed by the melting process rather than continuing to raise the temperature.
 By choosing different raw materials, AllCell can set different maximum temperatures depending upon the type of cells used.

 Ensure Temperature Uniformity

-AllCell’s PCM composite not only limits maximum temperature but also ensures temperature uniformity.
-The graphite within the PCM composite has excellent thermal conductivity properties.
+AllCell’s PCC material not only limits maximum temperature but also ensures temperature uniformity.
+The graphite within the PCC has excellent thermal conductivity properties.
 As each cell discharges electricity and begins to heat up, the graphite distributes the heat evenly throughout the pack, avoiding hot spots and keeping the temperature of hottest cell no more than 3°-5° C higher than the coldest cell.

 Increase Cycle Life by 50% or More

 The result of limiting maximum temperature and ensuring temperature uniformity is a dramatic increase in cycle life.
 The graph bellow illustrates the typical increase in cycle life driven by adding PCC to the battery pack.
 If the battery pack in this example cost $250, the capital cost per charging cycle would be reduced from $0.63 to $0.35.